SAFRAN-LAB/Quadrature/Gauss_Legendre/README.md

     **Gauss_Legendre_Nodes_and_Weights(N, nodes, weights);**

-where 'N' is the order of the Gauss Legendre quadrature, 'nodes' is a long double array with the nodes and 'weights' is the a long double array with the respective weights.
+where 'N' is the order of the Gauss Legendre quadrature, 'nodes' is a long double array with the nodes and 'weights' is a long double array with the respective weights.

 ###Second method:###